open-atmos/PySDM/paper/paper.md

 ## run box or parcel simulation
 ```

-Note: For the Abdul-Razzak and Ghan 2000 example we use the `CompressedFilmOvadnevaite` version of calculated `kappa` to indicate that only the soluble components of the aerosol contribute to the hygroscopicity, but the surface tension of the droplets is assumed still to be constant (that of pure water) using the `Constant` surface tension model.
+Note: For the Abdul-Razzak and Ghan 2000 example we use the `CompressedFilmOvadnevaite` version of calculated `kappa`
+  to indicate that only the soluble components of the aerosol contribute to the hygroscopicity, but the surface tension
+  of the droplets is assumed still to be constant (that of pure water) using the `Constant` surface tension model.

 ![Activated aerosol fraction using various surface tension models, reproducing results from @Abdul_Razzak_and_Ghan_2000.](ARG_fig1.pdf){#fig:ARG width="60%"}

 ### Adaptive time-stepping

-The condensation, collision, and displacement dynamics all support an adaptive time-stepping feature,
+With the current release of `PySDM`, the condensation, collision, and displacement dynamics
+  all support adaptive time-stepping logic,
-  which involves substepping within the user-specified environment time step.
+  which involves substepping within the user-specified time step used for coupling
+  with the environment framework (e.g., `Parcel` or higher-dimensional flow-coupled framework).
 Adaptivity is enabled by default and can be disabled by passing `False` as the value of optional `adaptive`
-  keyword to the given dynamic, e.g. `builder.add_dynamic(Dynamic(**kwargs, adaptive=False))`.
+  keyword to the given dynamic, i.e. `builder.add_dynamic(Dynamic(**kwargs, adaptive=False))`.
-The adaptive time-step controls are described in @Bartman_et_al_2022_adaptive and
+The adaptive time-step controls are described in a forthcomming @Bartman_et_al_2022_adaptive
-  are bespoke developments introduced in PySDM (partly already in version 1).
+  publication and are bespoke developments introduced in PySDM (partly already in version 1).
+In the case of collisions, the time-step adaptivity is aimed at eliminating errors
+  associated with multiple coalescence events within a timestep.
+In the case of condensation, the time-step adaptivity is aimed at reducing computational
+  load by coupling the time-step length choice with ambient supersaturation leading
+  to using longer time-steps in cloud-free regions and shorter time-steps in regions
+  where drople [de]activation or rain evaporation occurs.
+In the case of displacement, the time-step adaptivity is aimed at obeying a given tolerance
+  in integration of the super-particle trajectories, and the error measure is constructed
+  by comparing implicit- and explicit-Euler solutions.

 In the case of multi-dimensional environments, the adaptive time-stepping is aimed
   at adjusting the time-steps separately in each grid box (e.g., based
   on ambient supersaturation for condensation).